 Q7 — Have any pre-arranged instruments been activated in the last five years?

-Activation experience is the most reliable indicator of whether instruments perform as designed.
+Activation experience is the strongest indicator of whether instruments perform as intended.

 Q8 — Is the gap between available crisis finance and likely needs formally assessed?

-Knowing whether coverage is adequate is a precondition for informed instrument design and reform.
+Knowing whether coverage is adequate is a precondition for effective instrument design and reform.

 Please answer all three questions before continuing.